We've all done it.

 If the pH is off, your plants will get sick and produce horrible yields.
 Eventually, they will die.

-In order to manage pH and keep it within the correct range you need to get yourself a pH testing kit and ensure your plants are getting water with a pH in the correct range.
+In order to manage pH and keep it within the correct range you need to get yourself a pH control kit.

 Here's a very thorough article on managing pH.